justinjiajia/bigdata_lab_2025/Assignment_2.md

 hadoop fs -ls /input
 ```

-Betweem the 2 datasets, the [*soc-LiveJournal1Adj.txt*](https://snap.stanford.edu/data/soc-LiveJournal1.html) dataset represents the social network structure of 50,000 LiveJournal users as an adjacency list.
+Betweem the 2 datasets, the [*soc-LiveJournal1Adj.txt*](https://snap.stanford.edu/data/soc-LiveJournal1.html) dataset represents the social network structure of 50,000 LiveJournal users.
 Unlike mutual friendships in Assignment 1, LiveJournal allows one-way friendship declarations - user A can declare user B as a friend without requiring B to reciprocate.

 Despite this directional nature, our recommendation approach remains unaffected: If two users appear together in the declaration lists of many other users, they are likely to be friends and we should remcommend them to declare each other as friends.